marwoj/seed-spring-vue-aws-ec2/README.md

 #### Verify application running

-1. Log in to EC2
+1. Login to EC2
    > ssh -i ~/workspace/secret/seed.pem ubuntu@89.187.123.456 Note: replace ip address with your Elastic IP

 1. When logged in, verify that docker images (`seed-vue`, `seed-vue`, `seed-mongo`) are up and running.
    > docker ps
 1. Open application in a browser: http://89.187.123.456:8081 Note: *replace ip address with your Elastic IP*

-Note: *Configuration of EC2 instance is required only for first time.
+Note: *Configuration of EC2 instance is required only for the first time.
 For consecutive deploys, script ' run-redeploy-ip.sh' can be used - it runs `playbook-push.yml` and `playbook-run.yml`*
 ___

 ## Domain assigned to EC2 instance

-#### Domain setup
+### Domain setup

 1. If you don't own a domain, you can buy one.<br>
    I've selected http://domain.com provider because it was the cheapest one.<br>